colocohen/colocohen/README.md

   A production-ready WebRTC library that solves the real-world headaches of vanilla WebRTC: signaling chaos, dropped connections, and multi-context confusion.
   It was built to make peer-to-peer connections finally stable in production environments.

-## Coming Soon

-- 📧 A **developer-friendly mail server** for Node.js — send and receive email without the heavy setup of traditional mail software.

 <!--